-Short-term fluctuations in investment returns for insurance operations of positive £456 million comprised of positive £395 million for Asia, negative £254 million for our US operations and positive £315 million in the UK.
+Short-term fluctuations in investment returns for insurance operations of positive $\pounds$ 456 million comprised of positive $\pounds$ 395 million for Asia, negative $\pounds$ 254 million for our US operations and positive $\pounds$ 315 million in the UK.

-In Asia, positive short-term fluctuations in investment returns of £395 million (2011: negative £155 million) principally reflect unrealised bond and equity gains following market movements in the year, principally in Hong Kong, Singapore and Taiwan.
+In Asia, positive short-term fluctuations of £395 million (2011: negative £155 million) principally reflect unrealised bond and equity gains following market movements in the year, principally in Hong Kong, Singapore and Taiwan.

-In the US, short-term fluctuations in investment returns were negative £254 million (2011: negative £491 million).
+In the US, short-term fluctuations in investment returns were negative $\pm 254$ million (2011: negative $\pm 491$ million).
 This includes the net value movements on derivatives held to manage the Group's equity and interest rate exposures offset by the positive impact of equity market increases on the expected level of future fee income from the variable annuity separate accounts.